 - Proper trash cans

-These products can help control the spread of germs on all surfaces, whether it is your phone, keyboard, desk, or even the microwave and the common area.
-Grime or can easily get a foothold when daily cleaning is not employed.
-Ensure that your janitorial team carries a daily cleaner for all surfaces.
+These products can help control the spread of germs on all surfaces, whether it is your phone, keyboard, desk, the microwave, or common areas/shared spaces.
+Grime or mold can easily get a foothold when daily cleaning is not a practice.
+Ensure that your janitorial team carries a daily cleaner or all-purpose cleaner for all surfaces.

 2. Display Signage with Cleanliness Themes

 A publicly displayed company policy sign such as: Don’t be ill here!
 Call in sick, if necessary! makes a strong statement about your beliefs.
-One person shouldn’t be in the position to knock out half of your office staff, or production workers.
+One person shouldn’t be in the position to knock out a portion of your office staff, or production workers.

 3. Encourage Employee Hygiene

-Training employees to work towards a is very important.
-Excessive clutter and provides the opportunity for infections or other threats to take root, and spread to others.
+Training employees to work towards a clean and safe working environment is very important.
+Excessive clutter and dust provide the opportunity for infections or other threats to take root, and spread to others.

 4. Supervise Janitorial Staff

 One of the primary responsibilities of janitorial staff is to maintain a clean, healthy environment that promotes employer, employee, and customer safety.
-They removed the accumulated dust, dirt, and grime of the day, and without their dedicated work we would all be at risk.
+They remove the accumulated dust, dirt, and grime of the day, and without their dedicated work we would all be at risk.
+Not only does this help decrease the spread of common colds and other illnesses, but it also helps reduce seasonal allergies or other reactions to other common allergens such as dust, mold, and dander.

-Check that spills, stains, and dirt are always removed; that carpets and mats are vacuumed and maintained in good condition; and that old cleaning products are disposed of when they reach their expiration date, and are replaced with the correct commercial products for your needs.
-Cleanliness requires much more than brooms and mops.
+Check that spills, stains, and dirt are always removed; that carpets and mats are vacuumed and maintained in good condition; and that old cleaning products are disposed of when they reach their expiration date and are replaced with the correct commercial products for your needs.
+Cleanliness requires much more than brooms and mops—it requires vigilance and continued maintenance.

 Record instances of neglect on the part of your cleaning team and reinforce your expectations.
 You don’t want your restrooms to become an eyesore either for your employees or your customers.